 Artifacts can also occur in the time domain if a free running oscillator is started in mid-cycle or if any modulation which effects the waveform passes through the vertical edge of an envelope.

 Fathom contains real time logic which enforces perfectly smooth note transitions and modulations.
 When Fathom's oscillator voices are detuned, the processor keeps track of the relative phase of each oscillator, and at the start of each note plays each oscillator virtually for a few microseconds until the beginning of its waveform.
 In this way all voices maintain their relative phase but never start in the middle of a waveform.

 Shown here is a screen capture of a Fathom note transition with a single oscillator sin wave and detune set to one voice in free running mode.

 If a sequencer note stops and a new one starts at the same point in the host sequence, Fathom will make the frequency transition in mid-cycle, emulating the behavior of a hardware synth.

-Above is a Fathom note transition, single oscillator sin wave, with detune set to eight voices in retrigger mode.
-All voices finish their cycle in the terminating note and start at the beginning of their cycle in the new note.
+Shown here is a note transition for a single oscillator sin wave with detune set to eight voices in re-trigger mode.
+All voices finish their cycle in the terminating note and start at the beginning in the new note without clipping the cycle.